top of page

 Every day I was on high alert, bracing, functioning, controlling.
 There was no space to feel, to check in, to ask what I actually wanted.

-This fed my need to feel valuable, to feel like I was enough.
-And that became how I moved through my life but it came at a cost.
+This fed my need to feel valuable, to feel like I was enough and this was where I started to become reliable, strong, the one everyone depended on.
+And that became how I moved through my life on a daily basis but it came at a cost.

 My body felt safer staying busy, staying in control, staying in motion.

-Slowing down didn’t feel like relief, it felt uncomfortable.
-Every time I stopped, my mind would race.
-Running through the to-do list, replaying conversations, picking apart things I had said or done.
+Slowing down didn’t feel like relief, it felt really uncomfortable.
+Every time I stopped, my mind would race, running through the to-do list, replaying conversations, picking apart things I had said or done.

 Doing less created anxiety, not calm.